CouponAI-ai/CouponAISmartFinder/replit.md

 ## Overview

 CouponAI is a mobile-first web application designed to help users discover, save, and organize coupons and deals from multiple stores.
-The platform features AI-powered personalized recommendations using OpenAI's API, location-based deal discovery with geocoding, and a comprehensive browsing experience optimized for mobile devices.
-The application emphasizes quick deal scanning, thumb-friendly navigation, and clear discount visibility, drawing inspiration from modern shopping apps like Honey, Rakuten, and Groupon.
+It features AI-powered personalized recommendations using OpenAI's API, location-based deal discovery with geocoding and real business data from OpenStreetMap, and a comprehensive browsing experience optimized for mobile devices.
+The platform emphasizes quick deal scanning, thumb-friendly navigation, and clear discount visibility, aiming to provide a modern and efficient coupon discovery experience.

-## Project Status
-**Current State**: ✅ Fully functional MVP with redesigned UI - November 13, 2025

-### Zip Code Search with OpenStreetMap (November 16, 2025)
-Complete implementation of location-based deal discovery with boundary visualization:
-- ✅ New Map page with zip code search input
-- ✅ Nominatim API geocoding (OpenStreetMap) - converts zip code to coordinates
-- ✅ React Leaflet integration - interactive map with store markers
-- ✅ **Town Boundary Visualization** - rectangular overlay showing search area
-  - Semi-transparent purple fill (10% opacity) with 2px purple border (60% opacity)
-  - Uses Nominatim bounding box data (always available for zip codes)
-  - Map auto-fits to display entire boundary area
-  - Boundary visible even when 0 deals found (provides visual context)
-- ✅ Nearby deals API - finds stores within 25-mile radius
-- ✅ Visual map markers with popups showing deal details
-- ✅ Deals list sorted by distance
-- ✅ Toast notifications and error handling
-- ✅ Bottom navigation updated with Map tab
-- ✅ All React Query patterns followed correctly
-- ✅ Comprehensive e2e testing completed

-### Latest UI Redesign (November 13, 2025)
-Complete UI overhaul to match original design screenshots:
-- ✅ DealCard completely redesigned: store info on top row, HUGE purple discount (text-5xl), category as plain text, claim count ("X people claimed this"), full-width "View Deal" button
-- ✅ HomePage updated: cleaner header with CouponAI logo + search + theme toggle, simplified hero, "Picked For You" section replaces "Trending Now"
-- ✅ All LSP type errors fixed: DealDetailModal now uses proper Coupon type from schema
-- ✅ All pages updated: Browse, AI Picks, Saved all use new card design
-- ✅ All functionality tested and working: save/unsave, view details, navigation, geocoding

-### Initial Build (November 13, 2025)
-Complete rebuild of CouponAI application with all features:
-- ✅ All 5 pages implemented (Home, Browse, AI Picks, Saved, Profile)
-- ✅ Complete backend with Express API and in-memory storage
-- ✅ OpenAI integration for AI-powered recommendations
-- ✅ Geocoding backend with Haversine distance calculation
-- ✅ Location-based deals via `/api/coupons/nearby` endpoint
-- ✅ End-to-end testing completed successfully
-- ✅ All core functionality verified and working

 ## User Preferences